Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 Alerted by the ruckus in the paddock, LT turned to see the gnolls coming toward him.
 Positioning his two-handed sword low in near ward position, he planted his feet and prepared for the coming rush.

-Hunter looked down and recognized his stance.
+Hunter looked down and recognized the boy’s stance.
 Broken Chains.
-Now things were beginning to make sense.
+Now things were really making sense.

 Cries of horror from inside the tents were quickly silenced.
 One by one, Scout took the bloody gnolls down as they stepped out of the tents back into the firelight.